researchgate/avro-php/README.md

  * On 32-bit platforms, the [GMP PHP extension](http://php.net/gmp)
  * For testing, [PHPUnit](http://www.phpunit.de/)

-Both GMP and PHPUnit are often available via package management systems as `php5-gmp` and `phpunit`, respectively.

 Getting started
 ===============

-Untar the avro-php distribution, untar it, and put it in your include path:
+Untar the avro-php distribution and put it in your include path:

     tar xjf avro-php.tar.bz2 # avro-php.tar.bz2 is likely avro-php-1.4.0.tar.bz2
     cp avro-php /path/to/where/you/want/it